frou/sml-buildscripts/README.md

 val () = main ()
 ```

-and refer to it as the last item in your `.mlb` file, then MLton will
+and list that file as the last item in your `.mlb` file, then MLton
-treat this line of code as the entry point for the executable, while
+will treat this line of code as the entry point for the executable,
+and so call `main ()` when the executable is run; while the
-the `polybuild` script will remove it, leaving Poly/ML with the `main`
+`polybuild` script will remove this line, leaving Poly/ML simply
-function as its entry point as usual.
-So both will have the same
+calling `main` function as its entry point as usual.
+So both will have
-effect in the end.
+the same effect in the end.

 You will still run into differences if you have other top-level code
 with side-effects: best to avoid that if you can.